mfucci/node-matter/CONTRIBUTING.md

 npm run test -- -g [test name declared in describe()]
 ```

-It is expected that new features or fixes do not negatively impact the test
+Please use the testing already locally to make sure the changes do not break
-results.
+the tests.